kalheyn/Python-Wikipedia-Game/README.md

 "The Wiki Game, also known as the Wikipedia race, is a hypertextual game designed to work specifically with Wikipedia.
 It requires only a computer, Internet access, a web browser and (optionally) a time-keeping device to play."
 (Source: https://en.wikipedia.org/wiki/Wikipedia:Wiki_Game)

 ## Gameplay
-A single player starts on a randomly selected article subject.
+A single player starts on a randomly selected or chosen article subject.
 The objective is to navigate to a target article solely by clicking links within each article.
 The player scores higher for using fewer clicks and less time.

 ## Features
 * Command-line interface :computer: